jcb3-0/odin-recipes/README.md

 # odin-recipes

-Create a recipe website designed to demonstrate basic html.
+Create a recipe website designed to demonstrate basic html

 -Demonstrate boilerplate.
 -Use parent and sibling elements.